surrsurus/3141/README.md

-# Maple
+# 3141

-A graphical roguelike made with electron
+A game in NodeJS written for Electron

 # Installing

-Use `npm install` to fetch all dependencies then either `npm run start` or `npm run build` to run/compile the game
+Use `npm install` to fetch all dependencies then either `npm run start` or `npm run build` to run/compile the game respectively.
+The version currently being used is npm 6.10 with node version 10.5.0.